DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/Actions/SET_ENTITY_INTERACT_SCRIPT.md

 If you use this action to change the [[script slots|script slot]] that is currently running the action, any actions given afterward may not execute depending on what they are.

-Because entity properties are reset when a map is loaded, and because entities retain the last script that was run in their `on_interact` slot, you should restore an entity's original interact script at the end of their interact script tree if there are any script jumps involved.
+Because [[entity properties]] are reset when a [[map loads|map is loaded]], and because entities retain the last script that was run in their `on_interact` slot, you should restore an entity's original interact script at the end of their interact script tree if there are any script jumps involved.

 ## Example JSON